Surgical Solutions Network

 Monday, Tuesday, Wednesday,Thursday, Friday: 7 a.m.–5 p.m.

-At Surgical Solutions Network, our team of experienced, board-certified physicians offers a minimally invasive alternative to traditional sinus surgery called balloon sinuplasty for people in Toronto, Winnipeg, Calgary, Vancouver, and throughout Canada.
+At Surgical Solutions Network, our team of experienced, fellowship-trained physicians offers a minimally invasive alternative to traditional sinus surgery called balloon sinuplasty for people in Toronto, Winnipeg, Calgary, Vancouver, and throughout Canada.
 This safe, effective treatment can be a good option for chronic sinusitis patients who are not responding well to medications and seek relief from uncomfortable and painful sinusitis symptoms.

 Why Choose Surgical Solutions Network for Balloon Sinuplasty?